MobileNativeFoundation/rules_xcodeproj/examples/README.md

 # Examples

 This directory holds several examples using rules_xcodeproj.
-To open and example run the respective `xcodeproj` generate command from each directory.
+To open an example, run the `bazel run //:xcodeproj` command from within each directory, then run `xed .` to open the generated project.

 * **cc**
     <br> Contains a command line tool written purely in C, exercising many possible use cases of the [cc rules in Bazel](https://bazel.build/reference/be/c-cpp) (consumes `cc_binary`, `cc_library`, external `cc_library`).